cyounes/cyounes.github.io/index.md

 overview: true
 ---

-Hi, My name is Younes and i’m a programmer and a blogger, also known online as [cYounes][11].
+Hi, My name is [Younes Cheikh][14] and i’m a programmer and a blogger, also known online as [cYounes][11].
 Currently staying in France, i studied computer sciences at [JF Champollion University][13].
 I started my computing career in 2001 when i had my first personal computer.

 I setup this website mainly to distribute information to my friends and collect experiences with webpage programing.